TimoImhof/hello-rust/README.md

 Therefore I think that by learning Rust I can start building up another view on the problem machine learning from a systems programming and performance optimization standpoint, which hopefully will complement my Python/PyTorch standpoint.

 This repository will document my journey from Rust beginner to building a complete LLM inference server.

+If you should stumble upon this repo and have constructive feedback on anything I am more than happy to include it!
+So I encourage you to open a new issue and explain to me what I am doing wrong! :D